Donald Trump Says He Lets The Media Vet His Nominees Because It ‘Saves A Lot Of Money’

-Donald Trump told the press that he relies on them to help vet his nominees after he withdrew his nomination for Representative John Ratcliffe as director of national intelligence.
-According to the MSNBC, the president blamed the media for forcing him to withdraw his nominee while telling assembled reporters that he relies on them to assess his nominees.
+Donald Trump told the press that he relies on them to help vet his nominees after he withdrew his nomination for Rep. John Ratcliffe as director of national intelligence.
+According to MSNBC, the president blamed the media for forcing him to withdraw his nominee, while telling assembled reporters that he relies on them to assess his nominees.

 Trump announced that he was withdrawing John Ratcliffe as a nominee to replace Dan Coats on Friday after blaming the media for forcing his hand in the matter.
 He tweeted that the “LameStream Media” was treating his nominee unfairly, and that rather put him through the “slander and libel” from the media, which would make the Republican representative “miserable,” he said that he advised Ratcliffe to stay in Congress.